Current Graduate Students

 Kailoni earned their BA in Africana Studies from San Francisco State University in 2019.
 Their interests are Queer Studies, Critical Race Theory and African Diaspora aesthetics.

-Joint MA in Near Eastern and Judaic Studies & Women's, Gender and Sexuality Studies
+Joint MA in Sociology & Women's, Gender and Sexuality Studies